MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ## Update Windows IoT Enterprise

 The Windows IoT Enterprise image is contained within `install.wim` on the original installation media under the `\sources` folder.
 In the [Prepare Media Servicing Environment](#prepare-media-servicing-environment) section, we moved `install.wim` into a working folder.
 In this section, we walk through the process of updating the `install.wim` with the latest cumulative servicing update and incorporate third party drivers if needed by the target device using the [Media Servicing Environment](#prepare-media-servicing-environment).
-Once the update is complete we will split the `install.wim` into smaller `*.swm` files so that they can be copied to a flash drive formatted as FAT32.
+Once the update is complete, split the `install.wim` into smaller `*.swm` files so that they can be copied to a flash drive formatted as FAT32.

 1. **Mount the OS install.wim**
    1. The first step in updating the WinPE environment is to create a temporary folder named `mounted` under  `c:\mediarefresh` using the PowerShell command [New-Item](/powershell/module/microsoft.powershell.management/new-item#description).